 Maintaining Your Wool Carpets

 One of the reasons why wool carpets are not used frequently, aside from the high initial cost, is represented by their maintenance requirements.
 When you use this type of carpet you might need the services of a rug cleaner in Brooklyn more frequently and take care of issues such as avoiding spills, applying for permethrin-based wool protection, and protecting your rugs from direct and prolonged sunlight.
+A carpet cleaning professional is regularly needed if you own wool carpets, in order to protect your investment and extend its lifespan.ht need the services of a rug cleaner in Brooklyn more frequently and take care of issues such as avoiding spills, applying for permethrin-based wool protection, and protecting your rugs from direct and prolonged sunlight.
 A carpet cleaning professional is regularly needed if you own wool carpets, in order to protect your investment and extend its lifespan.

 Looking for a reliable wool carpet cleaner that also provides other services such as sofa cleaning or best upholstery cleaning?
 PristineGreen Cleaning is your non-toxic carpet and upholstery cleaning company, providing a variety of related services, such as mattress cleaner, area rug cleaning, and commercial cleaning.
 Check our gallery to see our amazing work – we can make wonders with your wool carpets and upholstery, too!